xdbchain/xbdchain-quickstart/README.md

 ## Accessing and debugging a running container

-There will come a time when you want to inspect the running container, either to debug one of the services, to review logs, or perhaps some other administrative tasks.
-We do this by starting a new interactive shell inside the running container:
+There will come a time when you want to inspect the running container, either to debug one of the services, review logs, or perform other administrative tasks.
+This can be done by starting a new interactive shell inside the running container:

 ```
 $ docker exec -it xdbchain /bin/bash
 ```

-The command above assumes that you launched your container with the name `xdbchain`; Replace that name with whatever you chose if different.
-When run, it will open an interactive shell running as root within the container.
+The command above assumes that you launched your container with the name `xdbchain`.
+Replace that name with whatever you chose if different.
+When executed, it will open an interactive shell running as root within the container.

 ### Restarting services